-Let’s face it you baby has had the luxury of your warm comfortable breast so far and anything else isn’t going to be quite so lovely.
+Let’s face it – your baby has had the luxury of your warm comfortable breast so far and anything else isn’t going to be quite so lovely.
 So expecting instant results is rather unrealistic (but if it happens then celebrate!).
-The longer your baby has been on the breast the more unimpressed they may be when you give them the bottle.
-So be prepared for things to perhaps not to go as smoothly as you might expect.
+The longer your baby has been breastfeeding, the more unimpressed they may be when you give them their baby bottle.
+So be prepared for things to perhaps not go as smoothly as you might expect.

 But before you tear your hair out remember most babies go through this and get there in the end.
 Here’s some top tips for you to try if your baby won’t take a bottle.

-If you’re moving onto a bottle as you’re going back to work give you and your baby plenty of time to get into your new routine.
-If you’re planning on moving to formula try to get them comfortable on the bottle with breastmilk before changing to formula.
+If you’re moving onto a baby bottle as you’re going back to work, give you and your baby plenty of time to get into your new routine.
+If you’re planning on moving to formula milk try to get them comfortable on the bottle with breastmilk before changing to formula.

 Remember most babies go through this and get there in the end.

 Imagine you’re on a diet and you’re having your healthy lunch with a scrumptious cake on the table.
-No wonder baby isn’t co-operating when the thing they wants the most (your boob) is right there.
-Try getting others to do the feed so you’re not around to remind them of what they’d prefer.
+No wonder baby isn’t cooperating when the thing they want the most (your boob) is right there.
+Try getting others to do the bottle feed so you’re not around to remind them of what they’d prefer.

 Having a teat on your bottle that closely mimics your breast is likely to help your baby accept the teat.
 Tommee Tippee teats are most breast-like in shape and allow movement so baby is more likely to accept.